 Laindon station is just down the c2c line from Basildon, and is 20 miles from London Fenchurch Street.
 Close to the station there are many woods, parks and open fields for country walks.
-Opened in 1888, Laindon Station transports nearly 2 million people a year, with four trains an hour eastbound to the Essex coast and west bound to London.
+Opened in 1888, Laindon station transports nearly 2 million people a year, with four trains an hour eastbound to the Essex coast and west bound to London.

-Laindon Ticket Office is open 05:15-22:00 Monday to Friday and 06:15-21:00 Saturday and Sunday.
+Laindon station Ticket Office is open 05:15-22:00 Monday to Friday and 06:15-21:00 Saturday and Sunday.
 Self-service ticket machines for purchasing tickets on the day and pre purchased tickets are available.
 Oyster ticket Machines are not available.

-Assistance and access
+Assistance and access at Laindon Station

 Step free access is available from street level to all platforms at Laindon Station.
 Accessible ticket machines and an induction loop are available for the hard of hearing.
 National key toilets are available on Platform 3.
 Laindon Station is committed to providing the best service to meet all our clients’ needs.
 If you require assistance for your journey please call us 24hr a day on 03457 444422 at least four hours before you travel.